Petco Park deaths: Witness says mom lost balance after jumping up on bench with child

 At one point, she said the man was standing next to the woman who "started jumping on the bench of the table closest to the railing, holding the baby in her arms."

-"She seemed happy—laughing," the witness said.
+"She seemed happy — laughing," the witness said.
 "She lost her balance and fell off the bench.
 I remarked to my son, ‘Oh my gosh she almost fell.'"

 About 30 seconds or a minute later, the eyewitness said the woman was facing the man as she jumped back on the bench with the child.

-"I remember saying ‘I can’t believe she’s doing that again,'" she said, "and then she was gone."
+"I remember saying, ‘I can’t believe she’s doing that again,'" she said, "and then she was gone."

 The witness noted the mother lost her balance again and "it was almost like she rolled over the railing."
 She said there were no screams, only an eerie silence – followed by the sound of the pair hitting the ground below.